 Mahón comes in three levels of maturation:

-- Semi curado: the most popular type of Mahón with its characteristic orange crust, which has been cured for 2 to 5 months
+- Semicurado: the most popular type with its characteristic orange crust, cured for 2–5 months

-- Curado: the strongest, most intense of the three types, which has been cured for at least 8 months
+- Curado: the strongest and most intense type, cured for at least 8 months

-Why it’s special: Mahón is one of the only purely cow’s milk cheeses made outside of northern Spain.
-The salty Mediterranean winds give the cheese a very slight flavor of the sea.
-Mahón is extremely popular with Spanish chefs, who use it with everything from filling cannelloni to topping vegetables.
+Why it's special: Mahón is one of the only pure cow's milk cheeses made outside of northern Spain.
+The salty Mediterranean winds give it a very slight flavor of the sea.
+Mahón is extremely popular with Spanish chefs, who use it for everything from stuffing cannelloni to topping vegetables.

-Where it’s from: The Canary Island of El Hierro, the westernmost island in the Atlantic archipelago.
+Where it's from: El Hierro, the westernmost island in the Atlantic archipelago of the Canary Islands.

 How it’s made: Queso Herreño is made almost entirely of goat’s milk with a dash of cow’s and sheep’s milk (about 15 percent combined).
 The wheels of cheese are smoked over the wood from fig trees and the trunks of prickly pear cactus.

-Why it’s special: Herreño puts all other grilled cheeses to shame.
+Why it's special: Herreño puts all other grilled cheeses to shame.
 This soft cheese forms a heavenly crust when pressed into a hot griddle, leaving the center dreamily melty.
-Liberally drizzled with local Canary Island palm honey and you’ve got a dish that is positively addicting.
+After being liberally drizzled with local Canary Islands palm honey, it's positively addicting.

 Where it’s from: Cáceres, a UNESCO World Heritage city in the southwestern region of Extremadura, not far from the Portuguese border.